-What Are the Criteria for Synchronization?
+1. What are the criteria for synchronization?

-BPS in human adults involves rhythmic movements (such as finger or foot taps) that match the musical beat in both tempo and phase.
-These two criteria are conceptually distinct.
-Tempo matching means that the period of movement matches the musical beat period, without regard to relative phase between movements and beats (for example, taps might be in anti-phase with the beat, clustered around a timepoint midway between beats).
+Humans BPS involves movements that match the musical beat in both tempo and phase.39 These two criteria are conceptually distinct.
+Tempo matching means that the period of rhythmic movement matches the musical beat period, without regard to relative phase between movements and beats (for example, movements might be in antiphase with the beat, i.e. clustered around a time point midway between beats).
 Phase matching means that rhythmic movements occur near the onset times of musical beats (zero phase).
-Hence, when testing for BPS. it is important to specify whether one is testing only for tempo matching, or for both tempo and phase matching.
+Hence when testing for rhythmic entrainment it is important to specify whether one is testing only for tempo matching, or for both tempo and phase matching.
 Different statistical tests are required in the two cases.
-One test (based on circular statistics) that is sensitive to both tempo and phase matching is the Rayleigh test for a specified mean direction (see equation 4.15 on p.
-69 in Fisher).
+One test (based on circular statistics) which is sensitive to both tempo and phase matching is the Rayleigh test specified for mean direction (see equation 4.15 on p.
+69 of ref 40).